mic-workshop/mic-workshop.github.io/call/index.md

 All accepted papers will be presented in a virtual poster session and listed on the website.
 A small number of accepted papers will be selected to be presented as contributed talks.
 We particularly encourage submissions from groups that are underrepresented at machine learning conferences based on factors including gender, gender identity, sexual orientation, race, ethnicity, nationality, disability, and institution.

+The paper template and style files can be found [**here**](https://www.overleaf.com/read/fcscyxfdtqsk) (read-only Overleaf template; make a copy to edit).
+Do not use the standard NeurIPS style files.
+Please refer to the [**NeurIPS 2021 formatting instructions**](https://neurips.cc/Conferences/2021/PaperInformation/StyleFiles) for best practices regarding style.

 ## Dual submission policy
 We welcome papers that are currently under review, but discourage submission of papers that will be presented at the main conference or have been previously published at an ML conference.
 Accepted papers will be published on the workshop homepage, but will not be part of the official proceedings and are to be considered non-archival.